Identity Crisis1 of 13

 Michael Rosenbaum as Lex Luthor4 of 13

-With Smallville's Tom Welling soaring in as a 10-years-later Clark Kent and Erica Durance reportedly coming back as that show's Lois Lane, why not round out the core Superman trio and tap Michael Rosenbaum as Lex Luthor?
+With Smallville's Tom Welling and Eria Durance having appeared as 10-years-later versions of the show's Clark Kent and Lois Lane, why not round out the core Superman trio and tap Michael Rosenbaum as Lex Luthor?

 We know he died in Smallville continuity, but this being "Crisis on Infinite Earths", why not make him the heroic Alex Luthor of Earth-3?